jezreelbarbosa/NekosiaAPI/README.md

 }
 ```

-### ID-based Sessions
+### 🆔 ID-based Sessions
-You can also use `id`, but this requires providing a user identifier (e.g., from Discord).
-Pass this information in `id` as a string.
+You can also use a user-specific session by providing an identifier.
+Pass this value as a string using `.id` query.

 ```swift
 Task {